seapagan/fastapi-template/README.md

 The above command starts the server running on <http://localhost:8000>, and it will automatically reload when it detects any changes as you develop.

+## Contributing

+Please **do** feel free to open an Issue for any errors or missing dependencies you find, or even a Pull Request with solutions 😎

+Likewise, I am very open to new feature Pull Requests!

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create a new Pull Request

 ## Deploying to Production